Dean Paul is in his 13th season as head coach at Ohio Northern University.

-Tony Roob is in his sixth season as an assistant coach at Ohio Northern and will assist with the offensive line.
+Tony Roob is in his seventh season as an assistant coach at Ohio Northern and will assist with the offensive line.

 Roob has a long history of coaching football at the high school level, serving as an assistant coach at Bath, Saint Marys and Middletown High Schools in Ohio.